karimalmk/portfolio-optimization/notes.md

 ## Future steps:
 - Add backtesting html
-- Add recently viewed stocks
 - When you get quote, display current cash and holdings of that particular stock

-## Current bugs:
+## Current problems:
-- Whenever you rename and reload the strategies drop-down, you must auto-select the portfolio which was last/previously selected! (index.js)
-    - Review the load strategies dropdown for default selection (index.js)
-- Fix weighted average price on stock basis (index.py)
+- Add date and time of the quote (transaction.py, transactions.js)

 ## Learning opportunities:
+- Review how switches work in js
+- Review syntax for referring to dataset items like action, id etc.
 - Know when to use which HTTP request
 - Understand the object types in sqlite3 and JS
 - Learn how to debug using consol logs, alerts and prints